slasktrat/app.homey.espurna/README.md

 https://github.com/xoseperez/espurna

 Below is a list of some of the devices that can be flashed with ESPurna.
-Currently only sockets and 1ch switches are supported in this app, but contributions are welcome.
+Currently only sockets and 1-ch switches are supported in this app, but contributions are welcome.

+#### Recommended settings
+Most settings can stay default, but some needs to be changed in order for this app to work properly.
+- ADMIN
+  - Enable HTTP API: Yes
+  - HTTP API Key: Create a key and note it
+- GENERAL
+  - LED mode: Relay & Wifi (optional)
+- SENSORS
+  - Save every: 60
+  - Energy units: Kilowatt-hour
+- SWITCHES
+  - Boot mode: Same as before

 #### TUYA
 TUYA devices can be flashed easily without opening and/or soldering using tuya-convert: https://github.com/xoseperez/espurna/wiki/OTA-TUYA

 Make sure to flash with ESPurna firmware (Tasmoto is default).
 Download the firmware for your device here: https://github.com/xoseperez/espurna/releases

 If you are not sure which firmware is correct, it is very easy to change firmware ("upgrade") from the web interface after first flash, so no worries.
+But be careful to follow all instructions thoroughly or your device may be bricked.

 #### ESPurna compatible devices